gurdeep7/credflow_assignment/README.md

-Run react project on local server or hosted Platform 1.Pagination is done for easy to view products
-2.Add to Cart Products
+Run react project on local server or hosted Platform 1.Pagination is done for easy viewing of products 2.Add to Cart Products
 3.Go to Cart
 4.Click on Proceed to buy